Governorship of Phil Murphy: New power plant

 In October 2019, Murphy officially opposed construction of a new power plant in New Jersey Meadowlands in North Bergen.

 Plastics

-Murphy supports strict regulation on the use of single-use plastic bags, straws, and styrofoam.
+Murphy supported strict regulation on the use of single-use plastic bags, straws, and styrofoam.
 A ban came into effect in 2020.

 Transportation

 NJ Transit

 Following campaign promises to improve both infrastructure and the safety record of NJ Transit (NJT), the state-run public transportation agency, Murphy requested, in January 2018, resignation letters from approximately 20 senior staff members, and signed an executive order calling for a complete audit.
 Kevin S. Corbett was appointed director of the agency in January 2018.

 In December 2018, Murphy signed into law new legislation which would overhaul the way the NJT is managed.

 In 2019, Murphy proposed using NJT stations and surrounding land to develop more transit-oriented development & urban transit hub commercial, residence, and recreational communities.

 Gateway Project

-Murphy supports the Gateway Project, which would expand and renovate the Northeast Corridor (NEC) rail line between Newark and New York Penn Station.
+Murphy supported the Gateway Project, which would expand and renovate the Northeast Corridor (NEC) rail line between Newark and New York Penn Station.